 If you’re testing 3 variants of each element, you’ll have 27 content combinations (3 x 3 x 3 = 27).

-Relatively simple MVT tests can produce a large number of test combinations and can become complex quickly, so it’s worth finding an expert to carry it out.
+Relatively simple MVT tests can produce many test combinations and can become complex quickly.
+So it’s worth finding an expert to carry it out.

 Benefits of Multivariate Testing